Law school applications: Personal statements

 Proofread!

 Look not just for the typos and spelling errors, but also for that bane of personal statements everywhere: the forgotten mention of School A in the statement for School B. This particular error can occur very easily if you are using and editing a boilerplate statement (which, see above, you want to be very cautious about doing in any case), and it very definitely irks admissions officers.
+Honestly, there’s rarely a good reason to use a school’s name in your main personal statement in the first place.
 Also, don’t forget that spell check will not catch everything: trial and trail are both spelled correctly, but mean very different things.

 Common errors to avoid